awsdocs/amazon-ec2-user-guide/doc_source/spot-best-practices.md

 ## Use integrated AWS services to manage your Spot Instances<a name="use-integrated-aws-services"></a>

 Other AWS services integrate with Spot to reduce overall compute costs without the need to manage the individual instances or fleets\.
-We recommend that you consider the following solutions for your applicable workloads: Amazon EMR, Amazon ECS, AWS Batch, Amazon EKS, Amazon SageMaker, AWS Elastic Beanstalk, and Amazon GameLift\.
+We recommend that you consider the following solutions for your applicable workloads: Amazon EMR, Amazon ECS, AWS Batch, Amazon EKS, SageMaker, AWS Elastic Beanstalk, and Amazon GameLift\.
 To learn more about Spot best practices with these services, see the [Amazon EC2 Spot Instances Workshops Website](https://ec2spotworkshops.com/)\.